kamykn/spelunker.vim/README.md

 # spelunker.vim
 Spelunker.vim is a plugin that improved [Vim's spell checking function](https://vim-jp.org/vimdoc-en/options.html#'spell').
 It supports both Camel Case and Snake Case and provides a smart way to correct spelling.
+This plugin have a whitelist for each programming language (currently only PHP and Vim).

 ## 1.Installation
 ### vim-plug